-Whether a student is given suspension or expulsion will be determined by prior record, intent and severity and determined by the director or designee-one of the directors.
+Whether a student is given suspension or expulsion will be determined by prior record, intent and severity and determined by the director or designee.
 A Director's recommendation for expulsion will be taken to the Board for approval prior to the expulsion being levied.

-3. Suspension Procedure
+Suspension Procedure